BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Experiments

 \section{Experiments}

-The goal of our experiments is to assess how well large language models (LLMs) can translate biomedical natural language questions from \name{} into accurate and executable BigQuery SQL queries.
-We evaluate models across different interaction paradigms and prompting configurations, comparing both SQL execution accuracy and the quality of the natural language answers they generate.
+The goal of our experiments is to assess how well LLMs can translate biomedical natural language questions from \name{} into accurate and executable BigQuery SQL queries.
+We evaluate models across different prompting configurations and interaction paradigms on a test set of 546 questions, comparing SQL execution accuracy and the quality of the natural language answers they generate.